meecatmeow/ITD214_Project/README.md

 1  | Dataset | foreveralone.csv
 2  | Code for common pre-processing | ITD214_combined.ipynb
 3  | Code for clustering model | Demographics.ipynb

+Report can be found in the link - https://meecatmeow.github.io/2024/08/01/applied-data-science-project.html